JashThakkar/JashThakkar/README.md

 🔍 About Me
 - 👋 Hi there, I’m Jash Thakkar.
 - 🎓 Studying Computer Science at Georgia State University.
-- 💻 I love working with Python, C, C++, Java, Dart, HTML, CSS and anything that makes tech tick.
+- 💻 I love working with Python, C, C++, Java, Dart, HTML, CSS and anything that innovates.
 - 🎯 Goal: To land an awesome internship where I can contribute and learn from the best!

 🤝 Let’s Connect!